 Now more than ever, access to safe water is critical

-One in nine people around the world lack access to safe water and two billion people – one in three – don’t have a toilet.
+One in ten people around the world lack access to safe water and one in four don’t have a toilet.
 The impact of these deficiencies is devastating in normal times and exponentially more so in the midst of a global pandemic.
 This is critical because:

 - Water and health are inextricably linked.
 We cannot have a comprehensive health response to COVID-19 without a comprehensive water and sanitation response.
 Ensuring that everyone has safe and consistent water, sanitation and hygiene practices is necessary to stop transmission of COVID-19 and other viruses.
 And water and sanitation at home is the first step.